yufeenyuy/msc_bi_docs/datamanagementconcepts/dm_lessonsdocs.md

     obligations e.g Registration in a city after relocation.
     - Transparency: Data stakeholders should have the same understanding for the purpose of collecting the data subjects data.

+#### Purpose Limitation
-+ Purpose Limitation: Data should only be stored and process for its clearly defined primary legitimate purpose.
+Data should only be stored and process for its clearly defined primary legitimate purpose.
 E.g Data collected to fulfil a delivery should not be used for sending markting advertisements without previously obtaining explicit consent.
+#### Data minimization
-+ Data minimization: Sets the minimum amount of data to be collected for a particular purpose.
+Sets the minimum amount of data to be collected for a particular purpose.
 This is done prio to data collection.
+#### Accuracy
-+ Accuracy: The controller and processor must ensure that the subject's personal data is correct and current.
+The controller and processor must ensure that the subject's personal data is correct and current.
 In the case of modification requests from the data subject, the controller and processor must be able to make the necessary changes.
+#### Storage Limitation
-+ Storage Limitation: Data should be stored as long as it is needed for a given purpose.
+Data should be stored as long as it is needed for a given purpose.
 This should be guided by policies, that set the time frame for storage and when the data should be deleted or anonymized.
 Typically, this principle should be automated.
+#### Integrity and Confidentiality
-+ Integrity and Confidentiality: The responsibility of data controllers and processors to secure the subject's data and treat it as sensitive information.
+The responsibility of data controllers and processors to secure the subject's data and treat it as sensitive information.
 They should protect the data from unlawful access, loss, processing, damage.
+#### Accountability
-+ Accountability: It is not a principle but emphasises on the need of controllers to adhere to the principles of GDPR.
+It is not a principle but emphasises on the need of controllers to adhere to the principles of GDPR.
-+ Exceptions and special cases: These are cases that allow data processing without considering the principles of DGPR.
+#### Exceptions and special cases
+These are cases that allow data processing without considering the principles of DGPR.
 Usally this is backed by union or membeer state law.
 These cases can be as a result of public or legimate interest.
-+ Rights of data subjects: GDPR also describes the rights that data subjects have conerning the collection and processing of their individual data.
+### Rights of data subjects
+GDPR also describes the rights that data subjects have conerning the collection and processing of their individual data.
 These rights include:
     - Right to access
     - Right to notice
     - Right not to be subjected to profiling